hirememorey/nba-lineup-optimizer/README.md

 ## Current Status (High-Level)

 **Date**: October 10, 2025
-**Status**: 🚀 **BAYESIAN MODEL IMPLEMENTATION** - Data Prep & Prototyping Complete
+**Status**: 🚀 **BAYESIAN MODEL IMPLEMENTATION** - Core Data Pipeline Repaired.
+Test Harness Built.

-The project has successfully completed its data collection and foundational modeling phases.
-The core logic for the Bayesian model has been prototyped and validated, de-risking the most complex parts of the project.
+A critical, silent bug in the core data pipeline has been fixed, and the `PlayerLineupStats` table is now correctly populated.
+We have pivoted to a test-driven approach for the final modeling phase to ensure data integrity.

-**Next Phase**: The immediate priorities are to implement the lineup supercluster mapping and build the final validation harness before training the full model.
+**Next Phase**: The immediate priority is to use the newly built integration test harness to drive the implementation of the lineup supercluster and Bayesian data preparation scripts.
 For a detailed breakdown, please see **[`CURRENT_STATUS.md`](./CURRENT_STATUS.md)**.